aimclub/Web-BAMT/README.rst

 5. Generation of synthetic data;
 6. Modularity, extensibility, integrability with ML tools;
 7. Combination of a lightweight API for the end user and advanced configuration for research applications.

-Features in development:

-1. Loading your own training dataset;
+8. Loading your own training dataset;
-2. Define regression and classification models in parametric learning;
+9. Define regression and classification models in parametric learning;
-3. Development of advanced distribution analytics and visual comparison of different networks.
+10. Development of advanced distribution analytics and visual comparison of different networks.

 A more detailed description of the algorithms can be found `here <https://github.com/aimclub/Web-BAMT/wiki/About-BAMT-algorithms>`_.